 1. Length of ownership

-How long have you owned the proper How long have you owned the property?
-15 years
+How long have you owned the proper rty?
+5 years 11 months

 2. Council tax

-Which Council Tax band is your prope erty in?
-G
+Which Council Tax band is your propo erty in?
+E

 3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)
+What are the arrangements for parking (Please tick all that apply) ng at your property?

 Garage No

 Allocated parking space No

 • Driveway Yes

 Shared parking No

 On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or er rest, the character or appear a of No rance of
+Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or each erest, the character or appea ea of No rance of